What are Clickers?

 There is a problem with a base station or the base station is missing from the classroom

-Media Services has an extra base station and instructor remote in case there is a problem with a base station.
+Classroom and Conferencing Technology has an extra base station and instructor remote in case there is a problem with a base station.

 Some clickers have dead batteries but the "low battery" red LED doesn't come on.
 The clickers power up normally but then turn off when one of the voting buttons is pressed. iClicker support says to replace the batteries.
-We were able to get an explanation for why the low bettery light doesn't come on from iClicker Support:
+We were able to get an explanation for why the low battery light doesn't come on from iClicker Support: